-Raising money from an angel or venture capital investors for your startup is challenging and time-consuming at any stage.
-Therefore, it requires to create a great pitch deck showcasing the company’s valuable insights to the investors.
+Raising money from an angel or venture capital investor for your startup is challenging and time-consuming at any stage.
+Therefore, it requires creating a great pitch deck showcasing the company’s valuable insights to the investors.

 In this article, there are 13 slides pitch deck templates along with practical advice to help you build an eye-catching pitch deck.
 Also, check out our other articles based on 38 Pitch Deck Template Examples for more references as you begin the process of building your own ultimate pitch deck template!

 Being creative with the deck’s design is not recommended.
 Classic templates similar to the one below have been brought into play in many successful investor pitches.
 However, in some instances, rearranging the order of the slides can make sense if you want to stress specific key points.
 For example, starting with a slide on the team members might be relevant if they have impressive backgrounds tied to the startup’s product or industry.

 Download the Pitch Deck Template and discover the tips to create the ultimate pitch that will convince investors you are the next unicorn.

 The mission statement is a short, simple slide at the beginning that announces your company aspiration or in other words, the end goal you are trying to reach.
 For an early-stage startup, it will guide investors into the idea that is driving your venture forward.

 This slide should answer all the following questions: What are the pain points your company is addressing and why?
 How big is the problem?
 Who are you solving the problem for?
 Who are the target customers?